American-School-of-Dubai/Bootstrap-Backbone/README.md

 # Bootstrap-Backbone
-A simple Bootstrap boilerplate with all files and resources already imported and organised into folders for easier development.
+A simple Pre-made Project Folder with all files and resources already imported and organised into folders for easier development.

-The Premade Project File Contains the Following:
+The Premade Project Folder Contains the Following:
   - Latest Stable Release of Bootstrap.css
   - Latest Stable Release of Bootstrap.js
   - Latest Stable Release of Jquery.js